Published on

 General education requirements: the bane of my existence throughout my college career, or so I thought.

 A sense of pointlessness was always front-of-mind as I faced course selection each semester with a list of requirements to fill that had nothing to do with software, photography, video games, ultimate frisbee, the Indianapolis Colts, or anything with which I planned to fill my life after school really.
-"I paid my dues in high school," I thought, "enough busywork, now is the time to learn what I need for what's next and get out there!"
+"I paid my dues in high school," I thought, "enough busywork, now is the time to learn what I want!"
 I felt this so strongly that I transferred out of Wharton, and I'm graduating a semester early just so I don't have to take any more seemingly unrelated classes.

 Enter BIBB109: Introduction to the Brain and Behavior.